aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-delete.md

 🎉 Cluster deleted!
 ```

-This will delete all of the VMs that were created in your provider.
+For vSphere, this will delete all of the VMs that were created in your provider.
 If your workloads created external resources such as external DNS entries or load balancer endpoints you may need to delete those resources manually.